Is There a Difference Between Vanity and Subsidy Publishing?

 – A sales guarantee.
 If your book doesn’t sell X number of copies within X amount of time, you must agree to buy the difference.
 Most authors have an over-optimistic idea of the sales they can achieve, and figure they’ll never have to pay up–but vanity publishers’ nonexistent marketing and distribution ensures that they’re usually wrong.

 – Withheld royalties.
 You get no royalty income until the publisher’s out-of-pocket costs have been recouped.
-In this version of vanity publishing, you don’t have to physically lay out any cash–but money that should be yours is kept by the publisher, which amounts to the same thing.
+In this version of vanity publishing, you don’t have to actually hand over any cash–but money that should be yours is kept by the publisher, which amounts to the same thing.

 – Pressure to buy your book yourself.
 The publisher may not contractually require you to purchase your own book–indeed, it may make a big deal of telling you that you don’t have to buy anything.
 Even so, it will put you under heavy buying pressure–for instance, providing an Author Guide that extols the financial benefit of buying your own book for resale, or bombarding you with special incentives such as extra discounts or contests for the month’s top seller.

-These are all signs of a publisher that relies on its authors as its primary customer base, and therefore has little interest in selling books to the public.
+These are all signs of a publisher that relies on its authors as its primary income source, and therefore has little interest in selling books to the public.
 Unfortunately, if the publisher employs such tactics, you usually don’t find out about them until you’ve already signed the contract.

 – A variety of other sneaky techniques.
 Some examples from Writer Beware’s complaint files: requiring authors to pay for publisher-sponsored conferences or workshops or publicity opportunities or “author universities”; requiring authors to sell ads that are included in the company’s books; hawking company stock to authors, despite the lack of an appropriate license; requiring authors to hire the publisher’s staff to perform various adjunct services.
 The permutations are endless.